learnlinux/learnlinux.github.io/develop/lab.md

 2. Try using [Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)
 Typescript is a language which extends the features of Javascript to include Typings, as well as polyfills for the older Node.JS version used by Meteor.
-We use Typescript to create the courses in the [Course Repository](https://github.com/learnlinux/tuxlab-courses).
+We use Typescript to create the courses in the [course repository](https://github.com/learnlinux/tuxlab-courses).

 3. Debug using the Console
 Any errors at compilation (when you drag the file into the course) and at execution